Content Marketing,Content Marketing,Content Marketing | 2 min read

-Currently the most popular website building platforms that are flexible and allows you to install different plugins ranging from membership websites and eCommerce shops to portfolios, powering your website to suit your needs.
+WordPress is currently the most popular website platform on the planet, covering over 50% of all websites.
+It's super flexible and allows you to install plugins to extend its functionality.
+These plugins range from membership websites and eCommerce shops to portfolios, powering your website to suit your needs.

 Wix is another powerful website builder and unlike WordPress, it also host your website for you, meaning you only have to pay Wix’s for subscription fee and it does the entire job for you, including hosting.